warning icon

 Back to Articles

-The winter holiday season is a wonderful time to catch up with friends and family and venture out into the pristine landscape for a refreshing walk or spontaneous snowball fight.
+The winter season is a wonderful time to catch up with friends and family and venture out into the pristine landscape for a refreshing walk or spontaneous snowball fight.

 Punctuated by big meals, special treats, and, for some, a lot of toasting with seasonal nog, it can be tricky for people with diabetes to navigate.
 For some people with diabetes, colder temperatures can mean higher blood sugar.
 With winter weather keeping us inside, we tend to exercise less and eat more.

-Be a party smartie
+Be a Party Smartie

 • Don’t arrive hungry.
 Eat a healthy snack in advance to keep your appetite in check.